You are here

 Kishtwari language

-It is an old saying that ” चार कोस पर पानी बदले, आठ कोस पर वाणी “, means that the dialectical changes take place after every fifteen to twenty kilometers.
-Kishtwar is a multi-lingual district where dialects vary from one to another.
-But Kishtwari and Kashmiri is the main language, spoken by a majority of the people and in a vest area comprising Kishtwar, Mandal, Palmar, Chhatroo, Thakrai, Keshwan, Sarthal, Kuntwara, Nagseni and Dachhan.
-It is the medium of communication of both the have now switched i.e. Muslims and the Hindus although a majority among Muslims have now switched to Kashmiri – Kishtwar an admixture of Kashmiri and Kishtwari languages but not Kashmiri, in its entirety as some writers claim It is due to the interaction between the migrant population of Kashmir, which settled here and the original inhabitants of this place.
+Kishtwari and Kashmiri are the main languages, spoken by the majority of the people across a vast area comprising Kishtwar, Mandal, Palmar, Chhatroo, Thakrai, Keshwan, Sarthal, Kuntwara, Nagseni, and Dachhan.
+It is the medium of communication for both Muslims and Hindus — although a majority among Muslims have now shifted to Kashmiri-Kishtwari, an admixture of Kashmiri and Kishtwari, due to the interaction between migrant populations from Kashmir and the original inhabitants of this place.

-The variety of dialects prevalent in Kishtwar has been preserved from the times immemorial without getting disturbed from outside influence.
-This may be due to the in-accessibility and rugged and mountainous terrain of the area.
+The variety of dialects prevalent in Kishtwar has been preserved from time immemorial without disturbance from outside influence — largely due to the inaccessibility and rugged mountainous terrain of the area.
+Each of the major dialects spoken in the district is outlined below.

 Paddari Language

-The bhots of paddar living in Hango, Haloti, Sumcham, Lussani, Kabbaan, Chakroi and Tun villages of Bhot Nala and Ishityari and Gandhari Nala of Paddar speak Ladakhi dialect which is quite different from Paddari.
-They have preserved their own language but has been influenced by Paddari.
+The Bhots of Paddar — living in the villages of Hango, Haloti, Sumcham, Lussani, Kabbaan, Chakroi, and Tun of Bhot Nala, as well as Ishityari and Gandhari Nala — speak a Ladakhi dialect quite distinct from Paddari.
+While they have preserved their ancestral tongue, it has been somewhat influenced by Paddari over generations of co-existence.

 Gojri Language

-Kishtwar has been inhabited by Gujjar also in some areas of Chattroo, Udil, Keshwan, Palmar, Cheerji, Pullar, Nagseni, Dool, Trigam, Sarror, Bonjwah, Kidru Paddar etc. They speack a language called Gojri, Parimu or Hindiki.
-This language is a akin to western Punjabi and belong to Rajsthani group of languages.
-The most interseting fact about Gujjars is that they speak the same languages throughout the J&K state.
-This language is mostly written in Persian script.
+Gujjars inhabit several areas of Kishtwar including Chattroo, Udil, Keshwan, Palmar, Cheerji, Pullar, Nagseni, Dool, Trigam, Saroor, Bonjwah, Kidru, and Paddar.
+They speak Gojri (also called Parimu or Hindiki) — a language akin to western Punjabi and belonging to the Rajasthani group of languages.
+A fascinating feature of Gujjars is that they speak the same language across the entire J&K state.
+Gojri is mostly written in Persian script.

 Me Boo Face Shond Salt Loon